rhou89/Qptimizer/README.md

   - Hopfield recurrent neural network

 ### Problems
+As there is "no free lunch", the benchmark results vary on different problems.
+The objective is to cover as many different problems as possible and the currently available test sets are listed on the following:

 - Random tile planting Ising model on periodic 2D square lattice
 - Max-SAT 2016 random test sets